THE CHILDREN'S HOUSE

 Each child’s progress intellectually, physically, socially and emotionally is carefully observed and recorded by teachers and kept in each child’s file.
 Parent-teacher conferences are held in spring and fall, during which time the teacher will review these records with parents.

-FROM SPOKEN TO WRITTEN
+LANGUAGE - FROM SPOKEN TO WRITTEN

 The Montessori preschool classroom emphasizes spoken language as the foundation for all linguistic expression.
 Throughout the entire Montessori environment, the child hears and uses precise vocabulary for all the activities, learning the names of textures, geometric shapes, composers, plants, mathematical expressions, and so on.
 In addition, certain materials in the language area are particularly supportive of spoken language.
 The materials for written language first introduce the chills to the marvelous twenty-six letters of the alphabet and their sounds, which make it possible for us to express ourselves in writing.
 Later, the child may begin composing words, sentences, and whole stories using the moveable alphabet.
 At this developmental stage, the child is fascinated with the relationships between letters that form words, the order of words in a sentence, and even the grammatical analysis of the parts of a sentence.
 Writing and eventually reading are often acquired spontaneously, sometimes accompanied by explosions of activity and joyous exclamations: “I can write!”
 “I can read!””

 Montessori Program Begins

 End of Montessori Program